GuillaumeShrp/TP_Android/README.md

 [![Mines St Etienne](./logo.png)](https://www.mines-stetienne.fr/)

-# TP2: Android Basics
+# TP5: HTTP Requests

 ## 📝 Goal

-The goal is to discover `Activity` and Android Layout System by implementing a screen to add a book.
+The goal is to link the app to a Rest API using [Retrofit](https://square.github.io/retrofit/):

-To do so:
-- Copy `Book` and `Bookshelf` of the previous TP
-- Create a `CreateBookActivity` with in its UI the necessary fields to create a book.
-For instance:
-  - A text input for the author
-  - A text input for the title
-  - A text input for the date
-  - A `Save` button
+You can either use:
+ - your own Book Rest API
+ - a generic one accessible on: https://bookshelf-gme.cleverapps.io/books

+First:
+- Add retrofit dependencies (see course slides) to `build.gradle` ✅

+Then:
+- Create a `BookService` interface ✅
-- Add a `Create book` button in the `MainActivity`
+- Add a `getAllBooks` function with annotations matching the API ✅
-- Display `CreateBookActivity` when user clicks on the `Create book` button
-- Finally, when user clicks on the `Save` button:
-  - Create an instance of `Book` with UI inputs
+- Create an instance of `retrofit` and instantiate `BookService` with it in `MainActivity` ✅
-  - Finish `CreateBookActivity` and send back the `Book` to the `MainActivity`
-  - Display the created book in the `MainActivity`
+- Call `getAllBooks` in the `onCreate` function and display the books returned by the server ✅

+- Add a `createBook` function with annotations matching the API
+- Call `createBook` to post a new book to the server and then display the list of books (including the freshly created one)

+Finally:
+- Add some Toasts to properly display and handle network errors

 ## 🚀 Getting Started